Pelosi urges Trump to ‘ask for directions’ on virus crisis

 Republicans want to reduce the $600 weekly unemployment boost that expires at the end of the month to a few hundred dollars a month.

-Instead, Republicans want to create a five-year liability shield to protect companies, hospitals and schools from COVID-related lawsuits, and they are eyeing tax breaks for employers who upgrade workplaces with safety measures to prevent the spread of the virus.
+Instead, Republicans want the liability shield to stem COVID-related lawsuits and they are eyeing tax breaks for employers who upgrade workplaces with safety measures to prevent the spread of the virus.

 Democrats want to keep the $600 jobless benefit boost.
 Pelosi’s bill would send nearly $1 trillion to states and cities to shore up budgets and avoid layoffs of municipal workers.